-Parent(s)/guardian(s) of both targets and alleged perpetrators of bullying, harassment, or retaliation incidents, including cyber bullying and/or cyber-harassment, will be notified of such incidents within a timeframe that will be set per the district's procedures.
-Results of investigations of incidents will be communicated to parent(s)/guardian(s) of both targets and alleged perpetrators within a timeframe that will be set per the district's procedures, and alleged perpetrators of both targets and alleged perpetrators of both targets and alleged perpetrators within a timeframe that will be set per the district's procedures, and also within the restrictions of the Federal Educations Rights and Privacy Act.
+Parent(s)/guardian(s) of both targets and alleged perpetrators of bullying, harassment, or retaliation incidents, including cyber bullying and/or cyber-harassment, will be notified of such incidents within a time frame that will be set per the district's procedures.
+Results of investigations of incidents will be communicated to the parent(s)/guardian(s) of both targets and alleged perpetrators within a timeframe that will be set per the district's procedures, and also within the restrictions of the Federal Educations Rights and Privacy Act.
 If additional time is required to conduct the investigation, this will be communicated to the parent/guardian (s) and no more than two such extensions shall be permitted under this policy.